simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 Before installing the power supply, it is important to properly prepare the computer case.
 This ensures a secure and efficient installation.
 Here are some key steps to follow:

 1. **Remove the side panel**: Start by removing the side panel of the computer case.
 This will provide access to the internal components.
-2.  **Ground yourself**: Before touching any internal components, it is crucial to ground yourself to prevent static electricity from damaging the sensitive electronics.
+2. **Ground yourself**: Before touching any internal components, you need to ground yourself to prevent static electricity from damaging the sensitive electronics.
 Use an anti-static wrist strap or touch a grounded metal object.
 3. **Clear the workspace**: Make sure the workspace is clean and free from any debris or objects that may interfere with the installation process.
 4. **Identify the mounting location**: Locate the mounting location for the power supply in the computer case.
 It is typically located at the top or bottom rear of the case.
 5. **Check the power supply orientation**: Determine the correct orientation of the power supply.
 Most power supplies have a fan that should face towards the inside of the case for proper airflow.
 6. **Remove any protective covers**: If there are any protective covers or brackets in the mounting location, remove them before installing the power supply.
 7. **Align the screw holes**: Align the screw holes on the power supply with the corresponding holes in the mounting location.
 8. **Secure the power supply**: Use screws to secure the power supply in place.
 Make sure it is tightly fastened to prevent any movement during operation.
 9. **Connect power cables**: Once the power supply is securely installed, connect the necessary power cables to the motherboard, storage devices, and other components.
 10. **Double-check connections**: Double-check all the connections to ensure they are properly seated and secure.
 11. **Replace the side panel**: Finally, replace the side panel of the computer case and secure it with the appropriate screws.

 Following these steps will help ensure a [successful installation of the power supply](https://interactiveimmersive.io/blog/interactive-media/art-residency-takeaways-and-lessons/).